agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

 - `Data Sources: ESRI, US Census Bureau, UGRC SGID (data modified), ...`

-Any **data distributions** (databases, web services, etc) must include credit to UGRC, a link to the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, and a note of any changes made to the data.
+Any **data distributions** (databases, web services, etc) that contain SGID data must include credit to UGRC, a link to the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, and a note of any changes made to the data.
 They should also include the disclaimer below and relevant metadata as outlined in our [metadata policy]({% link about/policy/metadata/index.md %}).
 The dataset's description could include the following line:

 - County boundary data derived from the UGRC SGID under the CC BY 4.0 license (https://creativecommons.org/licenses/by/4.0/).
 Several new fields were calculated from US Census Bureau data.